adrianzap/softwipe/README.md

 ```
 conda install softwipe -c angtft -c conda-forge
 ```
-On the first execution of SoftWipe, it will install KWStyle, Lizard and Infer locally (as there are no conda packages for these tools yet).
+On the first execution of SoftWipe, it will install Infer locally (if Infer is enabled), as there is no conda package for this tool yet.
 We recommend installing SoftWipe in a separate conda environment, which can be done with:
 ```
 conda create --name softwipe_env